grpc/proposal/A48-xds-least-request-lb-policy.md

 ##### Outstanding request counters

-The `least_request_experimental` policy will associate one outstanding request counter for each subchannel.
+The `least_request_experimental` policy will associate each subchannel to an outstanding request counter (`active_requests`).
+Counters will be local to each instance of the `least_request_experimental` policy and thereby not shared in cases where subchannels are used across multiple LB instances.
+Implementations may either wrap subchannels or utilize custom subchannel attributes to provide counter access in the picker.
 These counters should additionally share the lifecycle with its corresponding subchannel.
 The counter for a subchannel should be atomically incremented by one after it has been successfully picked by the picker.
 Due to language-specifics, the increment may occur either before or during stream creation.